AMDResearch/hpcfund/docs/index.rst

 User Guide
 ===========

 Welcome to the User Guide for the AMD HPC Fund Research Cloud.
-Use the navigation panel on the left to access specific sections of the guide.
+Please use the navigation panel on the left to access specific sections of interest.
 To stay up to date with system changes and upcoming maintenance windows, please follow the `Announcements
 <https://github.com/AMDResearch/hpcfund/discussions/categories/announcements>`_
 discussion category on the companion HPC Fund `GitHub site